Sandstorm-Station/Sandstorm-Station-13-wiki/README.md

 1. **Nodemon** will automatically restart the server.
 2. Open your browser at `localhost` and hit **F5** to refresh the page to see your changes live.

-Feel free to edit the server, styles, or EJS pages—then reload the browser to check out the updates!
+Feel free to edit the server, styles, or EJS pages—then reload the browser to check out the updates

+Happy coding!
+If you have any questions or need help, feel free to reach out.